By Rodney Anderson, MD and David Wise, PhD

 Wonderful videos with a Yoga emphasis made by my friend and colleague, Dustienne Miller PT, MS, WCS, CYT for 1) Relieving Pelvic Pain and 2) Optimizing Bladder Control

 These are products I recommend, but it’s best to speak with me or your medical provider about their potential benefits prior to ordering.
+(Click on bolded line for link to product.)

-Two great cushions for perineal pain, pudendal neuralgia, and vestibulitis
+Three great cushions for perineal pain, pudendal neuralgia, and vestibulitis

-These are dilators for use after gender affirmation surgery
+These are dilators for use after gender affirmation surgery.

-Three Self-Care Wands for internal pelvic muscle trigger point release and massage
+Several Self-Care Wands for internal pelvic muscle trigger point release and massage

-Soothing Products for the Vulva
+SOOTHING PRODUCTS for the Vulva

 *Always speak with your doctor or provider before using any of these products.